Angular momentum of glasma: Introduction

-In this paper we are interested in the state of the system that preceeds the hydrodynamic phase, where the system is out of thermodynamical equilibrium.
-Within the Color Glass Condensate (CGC) effective theory (see the review \cite{Gelis:2010nm}), the earliest stage of heavy-ion collisions is a glasma phase of highly populated gluon fields.
-The phase is very anisotropic, the energy density reaches maximal values, and its non-Abelian dynamics is strongly non-linear.
+The glasma phase is very anisotropic, the energy density reaches maximal values, and its non-Abelian dynamics is strongly non-linear.
 In a series of papers \cite{Carrington:2020ssh,Carrington:2021qvi,Carrington:2020sww,Carrington:2022bnv,Carrington:2021dvw,Carrington:2023nty,Carrington:2024utf} reviewed in \cite{Carrington:2024vpf} we have shown that various phenomena observed through characteristics of final states of heavy-ion collisions have their origin in the glasma phase.
 In particular, the experimentally observed pattern of collective flow quantified by the Fourier coefficients $v_1, v_2, v_3 \dots$ is already present in the glasma \cite{Carrington:2021qvi,Carrington:2023nty,Carrington:2024utf}.
 Gradients of the flow generate the vorticity which is commonly believed to be responsible for the spin polarization of final-state hadrons.

 We analyze the glasma global angular momentum perpendicular to the reaction plane.
 The quantity has already been studied in our earlier works \cite{Carrington:2021qvi,Carrington:2023nty} but we return to it here, paying particular attention to reducing the theoretical uncertainty of the result.
 The main topic of this paper is the local angular momentum of the glasma along the beam direction and the vorticity of the glasma fluid, with the velocity defined as the Poynting vector divided by the energy density.